|Fort Scratchley is open with modified operations. Read our Frequently Asked Questions for more information.

 Australia’s involvement with World War II is part of the primary school curriculum.
 A visit to Fort Scratchley can provide students with first-hand knowledge of how WWII impacted upon Newcastle.

-- Tunnel tour: Runs around 60 minutes.
+Each Tunnel tour runs around 60 minutes.
 Allow 90 minutes on site.

-Schools will be provided with student worksheets prior to a visit.
-Please note that children must be accompanied by an adult at all times.
+Please note that students must be accompanied by adults at all times.

 There are publications and a video available from your local City of Newcastle Library, University of Newcastle Library or for purchase from The Fort Scratchley Artillery Store.